MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 - If you're replying to an email, the language of the suggested content is the same as the language of the email.
 - If you're composing a new email and using custom prompt to generate the suggested content, the language of the suggested content is the same as the language of the custom prompt.
-- If you're using custom prompt to generate the suggested content, you can specify the language of the suggested content.
+- If you're using custom prompt to generate the suggested content, you can specify the language of the suggested content in the prompt.

 In some cases, you might want to generate the suggested content in a different language.
 For example, you might want to generate the suggested content in the language of the customer.